Security-Onion-Solutions/securityonion-docs/ConnectingtoSguil.rst

 To directly connect to a Sguild server one must possess a working Sguil client.
 Sguil may not be easy or available for install on certain operating systems.
 Because of this we recommend installing Security Onion in a virtual machine on your workstation and use that to connect to sguild on your production Security Onion instance.

+- To connect from the Analyst VM to your production master server, you will need to run ``so-allow`` on the master server and choose the ``analyst`` option to allow the traffic through the host-based `<firewall>`_.

-- Install Security Onion in a Virtual Machine and configure the network adapter to use NAT mode (easiest) by going to your VM's settings.
+- Install Security Onion in a Virtual Machine and configure the network adapter to use NAT mode by going to your VM's settings.

 - Now double-click the Sguil desktop icon to launch the Sguil client.